sagemathinc/cocalc/notes/aug2013-push.md

     - config: swap editor/other stuff sides.
     - config: preview resolution
     - config: jpg versus png
+    - config: automatic forward<-->inverse search
     - mobile layout (esp buttons)
-    - show error messages in place where they occur, if possible (e.g., in the same file); otherwise, at least nicer browser...
-    - make the split screen position user-movable
-    - pdf embed: only update on resize
-    - pdf embed: doesn't display initially
+    - get rid of anything about displaying text in output.

     - way to select *which* opened file to use when editing a multi-file latex doc...
-    - get rid of anything about displaying text in output.

 ---